igorschultz/containerSecurity-demo/README.md

 10. Once you delete the isolation network policy, your application will be reachable again.

 # Attacking with CloudShell

 If you want to show an attack from outside of your Kubernetes cluster, you can upload the `exploit-python3.py` file into CloudShell an execute the same commands we did on phase 3 and 4.
+It's intended to be used for demos and educational purposes, do not use it in real scenarios!!!

 # How to Clean the environment